biopragmatics/oquat/docs/unknowns/source/xlmod.md

 # xlmod

-## `CS` (1)
+## `CS`

+There are 1 usages of `CS` in `xlmod`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CS).

 | curie          |   usages | nodes                                                     |
 |----------------|----------|-----------------------------------------------------------|
 | CS:102743-85-1 |        1 | [XLMOD:01821](http://purl.obolibrary.org/obo/XLMOD_01821) |

-## `ChemicalBookNo` (443)
+## `ChemicalBookNo`

+There are 443 usages of `ChemicalBookNo` in `xlmod`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ChemicalBookNo)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ChemicalBookNo).

 <details>
 <summary>Click to expand the `ChemicalBookNo` table</summary>